-He showed me his dugout hidden beneath the bank, and a laugh leapt in me.
-We launched downriver and passed Sioux burning their low fires on islands, waiting to be moved west, and then the Rattlesnake Cliffs–bone-colored outcrops shadowed by geese and ducks cackling a clamorous commotion, flying furiously south.
+He showed me his dugout hidden beneath the bank, and we launched downriver and passed Sioux huddling around fires on islands, waiting to be moved west, geese cackling in the sky, flying furiously south.
 But Dorilus had no hurry against the cold.
 The mist swallowed us, frosting my face, and the dugout was so tiny he arched his legs and snuggled my hips with winter moccasins, and I reclined into his hands, feeling heat as hungry as my own.
-I was twice his age, had loved no one since Joseph, and he stroked my cheeks, the river breathing a thick-dark veil all around us.
+I was twice his age, had loved no one since Joseph, and he stroked my cheeks, the river breathing a thick-dark veil around us.

-At dawn we paddled past the Glory frozen in a rim of ice at the La Crosse shore.
-We landed and climbed to wooden sidewalks—Wisconsin had been a state four years–La Crosse had plain-frame houses, fences around lots, smithies, a brick schoolhouse, bookshops, a railroad coming.
+At dawn we arrived at the La Crosse landing, the Glory frozen in a rim of ice there.
+We climbed to wooden sidewalks—Wisconsin had been a state four years–La Crosse had frame houses, fences around lots, smithies, a railroad coming.

-Dorilus spoke with a confidence beyond his youth, “Yes, of course, we ourselves will sell flour.”
+Dorilus spoke with a confidence beyond his youth, “Yes, of course, we ourselves will also sell flour.”
 He wrote a list of dry goods in a precise hand and led me to the back door of Lute Ulrich Mercantile, where a bald-headed chap welcomed me in Swiss German.
-His wife brought chocolate in china cups, and Lute perused the list and disdained the bank notes I offered.
-His eyes twinkled through gold-rimmed spectacles at Dorilus.
+His wife brought chocolate in china cups, and Lute perused the list, and his eyes twinkled through gold-rimmed spectacles at Dorilus.
 “You’ll pay in logs?”

 Dorilus smiled yes–Lute had known Dorilus’ father, had supplied Spencer Knox’s mill and pinery camps thirty miles up the Black River until Spencer had caught the croup and died in a day.
-The storekeeper ushered us upstairs and winked at me before leaving us alone.
-“I trust this boy.
+The storekeeper ushered us upstairs and winked before leaving us alone.
+“I trust this lad.
 I credit him like gold.”